 The demand for collagen is rising, but so is concern over its environmental impact.
 Collagen can be derived from fish or cattle, and while both have health benefits, they affect the planet differently.
 Choosing responsibly sourced collagen is essential, especially for those looking to make wellness choices that align with environmental care.
 In this guide, we’ll uncover the key differences in collagen types, explain how to identify sustainable brands, and explore why marine-sourced collagen, such as Benjamin Button’s, may be the eco-friendlier choice.

-Marine vs. Bovine Collagen: Key Differences in Sourcing
+Marine vs. Bovine: Key Differences in Sourcing

 Marine Collagen: Sustainable Sourcing from Fish

 Marine collagen is derived from fish, using skin and scales that would otherwise be discarded as waste, contributing to its eco-friendliness.
 Marine collagen has a high bioavailability, meaning it is easily absorbed by the body, which enhances its effectiveness for skin and joint health.
 Benjamin Button uses high-quality marine-sourced collagen, combining effectiveness with environmental responsibility.
-Our collagen is sourced from wild fish, so you don't have to worry about cruelty or whether our fish were GMO-fed when using our products.
+Our product is sourced from wild fish, so you don't have to worry about cruelty or whether our fish were GMO-fed when using our products.

 Environmental Considerations